nosqd/mpoxes/README.md

 - glm (vcpkg) - OpenGL Mathematics (GLM)
 - nlohmann-json (vcpkg) - JSON for Modern C++
 - tinyfiledialogs (vcpkg) - Highly portable and cross-platform dialogs for native inputbox, passwordbox, colorpicker and more
-- imguizmo (vcpkg) - Immediate mode 3D gizmo for scene editing and other controls based on Dear Imgui

 ## How to use.